ChainSafe/blst-ts/CONTRIBUTING.md

 The workflow then creates the release and includes `release` assets to the release and publishes the npm package with only the `prebuild` bindings that were selected for inclusion.

 The workflow has a variable `env.NPM_PREBUILT_NODE_VERSION` for setting the currently bundled version and this generally should match the currently supported version of node that `@chainsafe/lodestar` uses.

+In the rare instance that the publish job fails but a tag and/or release are created the issue can be resolved via